Fibaro Home Center 3 Lite

 We'll start just like last time by going to our devices and clicking the plus sign.
 We click on Z-Wave again and now go over the sensor 3x from right to left with the supplied magnet.
 So this is a slightly different method for adding than the other 2 devices.

 After a few seconds I see the LED on the sensor will light up.

 It was indeed found and I see a temperature sensor, lux meter.
 If I cover the sensor for a while, I see a different value come in quite quickly.
 So everything works as it should.

 Aeotec MultiSensor 6

-The addition is done in the same way as the Walli.
-We go back to our configuration of your devices by clicking the plus sign.
+Adding is done in the same way as with the other devices.
+We go back to our configuration of your devices clicking on the plus sign.
 To ensure that the MutlSensor goes into learning mode, we press the button on the back 3x.
-The LED on the front side starts to flash yellow and I see it is found by the HC3.
-Eventually the LED turns green and I see a lot of new devices.
-I give them a name and place and put them in the room.
-As a result, I immediately see that all sensors are present and more importantly, that they do what they should do.
+The LED on the front side starts to blink yellow and I see that it is found by the HC3.
+Finally the LED turns green and I see a lot of new devices.

-This sensor regulates everything itself, it ensures that the values from the various sensors come in automatically.
-You can see the temperature at this, for example.
-When something comes in, you can set it in the parameters of this device.
+This sensor controls everything itself and ensures that the values of the various sensors are entered automatically.
+You can, for example, view the temperature.
+When something comes in you can set it in the parameters of this device.

-When someone walks past the sensor, he sends a signal to the HC3.
-This then registers that there is movement and you can, for example, switch on a lamp.
-We will discuss exactly how this works in a next chapter.
+When someone walks past the sensor, it sends a signal to the HC3.
+This registers that there is movement and from this you can, for example, switch on a lamp.
+We will discuss exactly how this works in the next chapter.